ivansla/iib-development/README.md

 sudo docker network create my-network sudo docker network connect my-network QM1
 When creating cluster between docker containers, you need to use container names and internal ports in MQExplorer

+ace must be unzipped under user that will accept license or root if accepted globally

+Careful if you accept global license in container, it may break your local ACE installation.